extreme-datacloud/xdc-releases/source/index.rst

    -  Sources: when available, package files that contain all of the necessary files to compile/build the respective piece of software
    -  Tarballs: clients are distributed as tarballs for all the platforms

-- Containers: Docker images are available for almost all project software
+- Containers: Docker images are made available for some of the project software

 Indices and tables